Magento 2 Mass Product Update: 7 Proven Methods Reviewed

 Example: Updating a product price using Postman.

 Let’s say you want to change the price of a product directly through the API.
-In Postman, send a PATCH request to the following endpoint:
+In Postman, send a PUT request to the following endpoint:

 With a body like this: